edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ## Using the `Queryable` macro

 The easiest way to unpack an EdgeDB query result is the built-in `Queryable` macro from the `edgedb-derive` crate.
-This turns queries directly into Rust types without having to match on a `Value` (more on the `Value` enum in the next section), cast to JSON, etc.
+This turns queries directly into Rust types without having to match on a `Value` (more on the `Value` enum in [its own section](#the-value-enum)), cast to JSON, etc.

 ```rust
 #[derive(Debug, Deserialize, Queryable)]